-2.2.4 Procurement and financing
+2.2.4 Procurement-Budgeting and Efinancing

-Effective and sustainable financing and procurement frameworks are essential for the successful development and deployment of smart city tools and services.
+Effective and sustainable financing and procurement budgeting frameworks are essential for the successful development and deployment of smart city tools and services.
+Budgeting ensures that financial resources are planned and aligned with urban priorities, while financing strategies enable long-term transformation by securing sufficient resources.
 Agile, inclusive, and sustainable procurement processes ensure that innovations are accessible, scalable, and adaptable to local needs while promoting environmental and economic sustainability.
 Sufficient and long-term financial resources are required to support the design, implementation, and maintenance of digital infrastructure and services.
-To foster innovation and inclusivity, governments should modernize procurement regulations, lower barriers for small businesses and start-ups, and adopt flexible, forward-looking funding models.
-By aligning financing and procurement practices with sustainability and inclusivity goals, smart cities can drive meaningful progress toward resilient, people-centred urban development.
+Within this framework, procurement serves as the operational mechanism, ensuring that financial resources are efficiently and transparently translated into people-centered urban solutions.
+To foster innovation, optimization, improved financial management and inclusivity, governments should modernize procurement regulations, lower barriers for small businesses and start-ups, and adopt flexible, forward-looking funding models.
+By aligning budgeting, financing and procurement practices with sustainability and inclusivity goals, smart cities can drive meaningful progress toward resilient, people-centred urban development.